Rule 2: The Practice

 The clerks of the Courts of Appeal shall charge the fees prescribed by law.

-Cases shall be docketed by the clerk in the order in which they are filed, under
+Cases shall generally be docketed by the clerk in the order in which they are lodged.

 Rule 2-6.
 Withdrawals of Records